Build Your Own Transducer and Impress Your Cat - Part 4

 "There is a function for that" --Rich Hickey

-We can use this small utility function called
+We can use the function

 (defn ensure-reduced [x] (if (reduced? x) x (reduced x)))